yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   - **High Internal Event Probability = Higher Avg Clock Jumps and Less Message Buildup for slower VMs:** Higher clock rate VMs do more internal events than slower VMs, so, in our logical clock implementation, a higher internal event probability leads to a larger discrepancy between slow and fast VMs and a higher avg clock jump for the slow VM.
 However, with less messages sent, the slower VMs have significantly less build up of messages in their queue.

-  - **Low Internal Event Probability = Lower Avg Clock Jumps and More Message Buildup for slower VMs:** Lower internal event probability leads to more sends, which gives slower VMs more chances to catch up ot faster neighboring VMs and, consequently, a lower avg clock jump.
+  - **Low Internal Event Probability = Lower Avg Clock Jumps and More Message Buildup for slower VMs:** Lower internal event probability leads to more sends, which gives slower VMs more chances to catch up to faster neighboring VMs and, consequently, a lower avg clock jump.
 However, the faster VMs send messages significantly more than the slower VMs, causing slow VM message queues to be filled significantly more.

   - **Cross-VM Drift:**
   The average cross-VM drift (the difference in logical clock values between nearly simultaneous events) tends to decrease as the internal event probability increases.
 Lower drift at high probabilities implies that although the slow VM’s clock jumps are larger, they help it catch up with the fast VMs more quickly, reducing the temporal gap for near-simultaneous events.